AhmedSayed97/Ahmed-s-Portfolio/README.md

 # [Excel project: Online Automotive Sales in Turkey](https://github.com/AhmedSayed97/Ahmed-s-Portfolio/blob/main/files/online_car-sales.xlsx)

-I worked on this project to show my skills in data cleaning using Excel.

 **Process steps**:
 * I got the data from Kaggle's datasets.
 * used Excel to clean the dataset.